prabh1601/Remind-Me/README.md

 > **Use Python 3.7 or later.**

-(upd : the current code will break on with version >= 3.10 due to )
+(upd : the current code will break on with version >= 3.10 due to usage of recordtype)

 Clone the repository: